Optimizing your Sales Cycle through Opportunities¶

 Of course, OpenERP allows you to automate such steps in your sales cycle.
 With Automated Rules you can tell the system for instance to automatically assign opportunities to a sales person or to change the status of an opportunity according to specific criteria.

-To access the CRM rules, use the Sales ‣ Configuration ‣ Automated Actions ‣ Automated Actions menu.
+To access the CRM rules, use the Settings ‣ Technical ‣ Automated Actions ‣ Automated Actions menu.

 Let's give an example of what you can use Automated Actions for.
-Suppose you want to have OpenERP assign opportunities for customers in the IT Sector category directly to Thomas, your IT salesman.
+Suppose you want to have OpenERP assign opportunities for customers in the IT Services category directly to Thomas, your IT salesperson.
 Thomas should be assigned automatically when a lead is converted to an opportunity by clicking the Convert to Opportunity button in the Leads screen.
-This can be set through the Object field in the Automated Actions form; just select Convert/Merge Opportunity.
+This can be set through the Object field in the Automated Actions form; just select Lead To Opportunity Partner.

 The screenshots below illustrate how you can tell OpenERP to do this automatically for you.